-All too often workers who have been injured on the job find themselves in a struggle to be granted and receive the workers’ compensation payments and other benefits which they are entitled.
+All too often, workers who have been injured on the job find themselves in a struggle to be granted and receive the workers’ compensation payments and other benefits to which they are entitled.

-In the United States most employees who are injured on the job have an absolute right to medical care for their injuries, and in many cases monetary payments to compensate for resulting temporary or permanent disabilities.
+In the United States, most employees who are injured on the job have a right to medical care for their injuries.
+In many situations, this will include monetary payments to compensate injured workers for resulting temporary or permanent disabilities.

-However, there are situations where an entity other than the employer or co-worker is responsible for an on-the-job injury which legally allows for a personal injury lawsuit to be filed.
+However, there are situations in which an entity other than the employer or co-worker is responsible for an on-the-job injury, which legally allows for the injured worker to file a personal injury lawsuit.

-All workers’ compensation claims do not go smoothly, with many injured workers playing the waiting game to receive entitled compensation and benefits, or even having their workers’ compensation benefits denied.
+Not all workers compensation claims proceed smoothly, and many injured workers must play the waiting game to receive the compensation and benefits to which they are entitled.
+In some cases, they even have their workers’ compensation benefits denied.

-If you are having problems being fairly compensated and benefits granted for a workplace accident or incident, remember, you do have rights, and our law firm is here to stand up for those rights in an effort to ensure you are being treated fairly and compensated accordingly.
+If you are having problems seeking fair compensation and benefits following a workplace accident or incident, remember that you do have rights.
+Our law firm is here to stand up for those rights to ensure you are treated fairly and compensated accordingly.

 You can connect with our team to discuss any concern you may have about your workers’ compensation case.
 Our team can provide the comprehensive assistance that you need.